jasminajjusic/MathLearningApp/README.md

-Math Learning App for Elementary School
+# Math Learning App

-A Java desktop application designed to help elementary school students practice basic arithmetic.
-The app generates addition, subtraction, and multiplication exercises, provides a timer, and calculates the user’s score at the end.
+**Math Learning App** is a Java desktop application designed for elementary school students to practice basic math skills.
+It is built using **Java** and **JavaFX** for a graphical user interface.

+---

-✨ Features
+## Features

-👤 User Name Input

-The first screen allows the user to enter their name

-Game cannot start unless a valid name is entered

-📝 Math Exercises
+- **User Login:** Students enter their name before starting the game.
+Validation ensures that the game cannot start without a name.
+- **Math Exercises:**

-5 addition/subtraction tasks with two-digit numbers
+  - 5 randomly generated addition and subtraction problems with two-digit numbers.
+  - 5 multiplication problems using single-digit numbers.

-Subtraction ensures the first number is greater than the second
+  - For subtraction, the program ensures the first number is larger than the second.

-Addition ensures the sum does not exceed 100
+  - For addition, the sum of numbers does not exceed 100.

-5 multiplication tasks with random numbers

-Tasks are displayed with corresponding input fields for answers

-⏱️ Timer

-60-second countdown timer for completing the tasks
+- **Timer:** A 60-second countdown for solving all 10 problems.

-User can submit answers before time expires

-📊 Results Calculation

-Displays results in the format 6/10 (60%)

-Updates results automatically after the timer ends or when user submits early
+- **Score Calculation:** Displays the number of correct answers and percentage after time expires or when the user submits early.

-🔄 Navigation

-Button to return to the start screen
+- **Navigation:** Users can return to the start screen at any time to restart the game.

-Easy restart of the game

-🛠️ Tech Stack

-Java (Swing for GUI)
+---

+## How It Works

+1. **Start Screen:** The user enters their name and clicks "Start Game".
+2. **Game Window:**
+   - 10 math problems appear (5 addition/subtraction, 5 multiplication).
+   - Users input their answers in the text fields next to each problem.
+   - A timer counts down from 60 seconds.
+3. **Submit:** Clicking "Submit" or waiting for the timer to expire calculates the score.
+4. **Results:** Shows the score in the format `X/10 (Y%)` along with a congratulatory message.

+---

+## Technologies Used

+- Java 11+
+- JavaFX (for GUI)
-Random number generation for exercises
+- Random number generation for problem creation

-Event handling for buttons and timer

-Basic validation for input fields